demasion/tealdeclutter/_posts/2022-05-01-what-to-do-with-old-clothes.markdown

 4️⃣Special donation object organizations (such as Dress for woman/ Covenant House/ Jessie's Centre/ Horizons For Young etc.)

-🌟Whichever way you choose, Teal Declutter can assistant and guide you along the process.
+🌟Whichever way you choose, TealDeclutter can assistant and guide you along the process.
 Please get in touch with us if you would like to know more 😊

 👍🏻Here's a huge shout out to our customer from Oshawa, who did a great job of donating 4 large bags of clothes to Diabetes Canada.